• Blog, Confessions of a Sports Parent, Sports

 A Scandalous Christmas

-We certainly have become accustomed to reading about scandal in the 24-hour news cycle world that we live in.
-Whether political scandals, celebrity scandals, or the scandals we like to talk about in our small communities, we have become addicted to them somehow, and I’m not sure that is a good thing.
+We have become accustomed to reading about scandals in the 24-hour news cycle.
+Whether political scandals, celebrity scandals, or the scandals we like to talk about in our small communities, we have become addicted to them, and I’m not sure that is a good thing.
 That said, every year on December 25th, we arguably celebrate the most scandalous story ever told.
-Over the years, we seem to have domesticated the Nativity story in many ways.
+Over the years, we have domesticated the Nativity story in many ways.
 I am as guilty as anyone.
 We paint the picture through our “nice,” often middle-class, everyday lives.
 Not to say that any of that is terrible.
-I heard…
+I heard someone say the other day that all of the…

 • Blog